Fotosink/fotosink.github.io/fotosink/Overview/Apps.md

-Fotosink comes with multiple apps to let you do more with your data.
+Fotosink comes with various apps that let you do more with your data.

 # Photo & Video Storage